 Figure 12: Left Image: Springback Differences Exist in Coils at the Low and High End of the Strength Specification; Right Image: Stress Reverse Forming™ Process Reduces Sensitivity to Springback (Images Adapted from Citation T-29)

-• Press Hardening Steels (PHS)
+Press Hardening Steels (PHS)

-• Hot Press Forming Steels (HPF), a term more common in Asia
+Hot Press Forming Steels (HPF), a term more common in Asia

-• Boron Steel: although the name may also refer to other steels, in automotive industry boron steel is typically used for PHS
+Boron Steel: although the name may also refer to other steels, in automotive industry boron steel is typically used for PHS

-• Hot Formed Steel (HF), a term more common in Europe.
+Hot Formed Steel (HF), a term more common in Europe.

 The most common PHS grade is PHS1500.
 In Europe, this grade is commonly referred to as 22MnB5 or 1.5528.
 As received, it has ferritic-pearlitic microstructure and a yield strength between 300-600 MPa depending on the cold working.
 The tensile strength of as received steel can be expected to be between 450 and 750 MPa.
-Total elongation must be over a minimum of 12% (A80), but depending on coating type and thickness may well exceed 18% (A80), see Figure 1*.
+Total elongation must be over a minimum of 10% (A80, with this minimum possibly different for A50 or A), but depending on coating type and thickness may well exceed 18% (A80), see Figure 1*.
 Thus, the grade can be cold formed to relatively complex geometries using certain methods and coatings.
-When hardened, it has a minimum yield strength of 950 MPa and tensile strength typically around 1300-1650 MPa, Figure 1.B-14 Some companies describe them with their yield and tensile strength levels, such as PHS950Y1500T.
-It is also common in Europe to see this steel as PHS950Y1300T, and thus aiming for a minimum tensile strength of 1300 MPa after quenching.
+When hardened, it has a minimum yield strength of 950 MPa and tensile strength typically around 1300-1650 MPa, Figure 1.B-14 After hardening, the total elongation requirement changes from OEM to OEM.
+Some OEM’s require miniature specimens and ask for elongation of these specific specimens (such as A30) which cannot be comparable with A50 or A80.
+Typically about 3.5% to 6% minimum total elongation is required, depending on the thickness of the sheet and the type of the specimen (A30, A50 or A80) V-9.

 The PHS1500 name may also be used for the Zn-coated 20MnB8 or air hardenable 22MnSiB9-5 grades.
-The former is known as “direct forming with pre-cooling steel” and could be abbreviated as CR1500T-PS, PHS1500PS, PHSPS950Y1300T or similar.
-The latter grade is known as “multi-step hot forming steel” and could be abbreviated as, CR1500T-MS, PHS1500MS, PHSMS950Y1300T or similar.V-9
+The former is known as “direct forming with pre-cooling steel” and could be abbreviated as CR1500T-PS, PHS1500PS, PHSPS950Y1300T or similar (PS standing for Pre-Cooled Stamping).
+The latter grade is known as “multi-step hot forming steel” and could be abbreviated as, CR1500T-MS, PHS1500MS, PHSMS950Y1300T or similar (MS standing for Multi-Step Stamping).V-9

 In the last decade, several steel makers introduced grades with higher carbon levels, leading to a tensile strength between 1800 MPa and 2000 MPa.
 Hydrogen induced cracking (HIC) and weldability limit applications of PHS1800, PHS1900 and PHS2000, with studies underway to develop practices which minimize or eliminate these limitations.

 Lastly, there are higher energy absorbing, lower strength grades, which have improved ductility and bendability.
-These fall into two main groups: Press Quenched Steels (PQS) with approximate tensile strength levels of 450 MPa and 550 MPa (noted as PQS450 and PQS550 in Figure 2) and higher ductility PHS grades with approximate tensile strength levels of 1000 and 1200 MPa (shown as PHS1000 and PHS1200 in Figure 2).
+These fall into two main groups: Press Quenched Steels (PQS) with approximate minimum tensile strength levels of 450 MPa and 550 MPa (noted as PQS450 and PQS550 in Figure 2) and higher ductility PHS grades with approximate minimum tensile strength levels of 1000 and 1200 MPa (shown as PHS1000 and PHS1200 in Figure 2).

 Apart from these grades, other grades are suitable for press hardening.
 Several research groups and steel makers have offered special stainless-steel grades and recently developed Medium-Mn steels for hot stamping purposes.
 Also, one steel maker in Europe has developed a sandwich material by cladding PHS1500 with thin PQS450 layers on both sides.